HarshadNarayane/Gridx/Module-Select-Row.md

 * triggerOnCell (Boolean) - Should a click in a cell in the row select the row?

 When a new row is selected, the `onSelected(row, rowid)` method of the select.row object is called.
 Similarly, a `onDeselected(row, rowid)` method is available when a row is deselected.
+The `row` parameter is a reference to the selected row object itself.